DTStack/dt-monaco-editor-nls-webpack-plugin/README.md

 > nls: National Language Support

-This package is a webpack plugin for using zh-CN in `monaco-editor@0.30.1`.
+This package is designed for utilizing zh-CN in `monaco-editor@0.30.1`.

-The `/i18n/dt-zh-hans.json` is condensed from [vscode-loc](https://github.com/microsoft/vscode-loc/blob/release/1.63.3/i18n/vscode-language-pack-zh-hans/translations/main.i18n.json) and it only applicable to DTStack.
-Provider the `nls.js` to replace the `monaco-editor/esm/vs/nls.js`.
+The Chinese localization JSON file `/i18n/dt-zh-hans.json` is a simplified version of [vscode-loc](https://github.com/microsoft/vscode-loc/blob/release/1.63.3/i18n/vscode-language-pack-zh-hans/translations/main.i18n.json)  and This is only relevant to DTStack and it supply the `nls.js` to replace the `monaco-editor/esm/vs/nls.js`.

 ## Install